julienvollering/DSMdepth/ms/ms.md

 We did not explore configurations comprising radiometrics without terrain, because Lidar terrain surveys typically precede airborne radiometric surveys.
 The models with only DMK peat depth class were simple linear models rather than RFs, and served to provide a fair comparison between the accuracy of the RF models and the existing national map of peat depth, calibrated on the same data.

-The performance of digital soil mapping must be evaluated with reference to a specific purpose [i.e., map vs. model validation, interpolation vs. extrapolation, @robertsCrossvalidationStrategiesData2017; @milaNearestNeighbourDistance2022], and here we aimed to evaluate maps of peat depth across the study areas.
+The performance of DSM must be evaluated with reference to a specific purpose [i.e., map vs. model validation, interpolation vs. extrapolation, @robertsCrossvalidationStrategiesData2017; @milaNearestNeighbourDistance2022], and here we aimed to evaluate maps of peat depth across the study areas.
 In the absence of additional field work to collect a design-based independent validation set, we used a spatial cross-validation scheme to evaluate model performance [@wadouxSpatialCrossvalidationNot2021; @meyerMachineLearningbasedGlobal2022].
 Specifically, we used k-Means Nearest Neighbor Distance Matching (kNNDM), which creates cross-validation folds that mimic the spatial prediction task that is defined as the goal [@linnenbrinkKNNDMCVKfold2024].
 In particular, kNNDM looks for the spatial assignment of training data to folds that minimizes the difference between two distributions: nearest neighbor distances between training and test locations in the cross-validation, and nearest neighbor distances between training and prediction locations for the model.